12 Wonder Benefits Of Eating Onion For Skin, Hair And Health

 7. In the United States, 87% of yellow onions, 8% of red, and 5% of white onions are used.

-8. According to the Guinness Book of World Records, the largest onion ever produced is about 5 kg of weight.
+8. According to the Guinness Book of World Records, the giant onion ever produced is about 5 kg of weight.

 9. The leading producers of onions in the United States are Washington, Idaho, and Western Oregon.